 The American Recovery and Reinvestment Act of 2009 authorized the Tollway to issue taxable bonds known as "Build America Bonds" to finance capital expenditures for which it could issue tax-exempt bonds and to elect to receive a subsidy payment from the federal government equal to 35% of the amount of each interest payment on such taxable bonds.
 The receipt of such subsidy payments by the Tollway is subject to certain requirements, including the filing of a form with the Internal Revenue Service prior to each interest payment date.
 The subsidy payments are not full faith and credit obligations of the United States of America.
-As a result of the impact of sequestration, the federal government reduced the amount of the subsidy payments by: 8.7% for subsidies received between March 2013 and September 2013; 7.2% for subsidies received between October 2013 and September 2014; 7.3% for subsidies received between October 2014 and September 2015; 6.8% for subsidies received between October 2015 and September 2016: 6.9% for subsidies received between October 2016 and September 2017: 6.6% for subsidies received between October 2017 and September 2018; 6.2% for subsidies received between October 2018 and September 2019; 5.9% for subsidies received between October 2019 and September 2020; and 5.7% for subsidies received between October 2020 and September 2021 (see Note 21 - Subsequent Events).
+As a result of the impact of sequestration, the federal government reduced the amount of the subsidy payments by: 8.7% for subsidies received between March 2013 and September 2013; 7.2% for subsidies received between October 2013 and September 2014; 7.3% for subsidies received between October 2014 and September 2015; 6.8% for subsidies received between October 2015 and September 2016; 6.9% for subsidies received between October 2016 and September 2017; 6.6% for subsidies received between October 2017 and September 2018; 6.2% for subsidies received between October 2018 and September 2019; 5.9% for subsidies received between October 2019 and September 2020; and 5.7% for subsidies received between October 2020 and September 2021.
+The sequestration reduction rate for the federal fiscal year 2022 of October 1, 2021, through September 30, 2022, will remain at 5.7%.
+The 5.7% sequestration reduction rate will be applied through October 1, 2030, unless and until a law is enacted that cancels or otherwise affects the sequester, at which time the sequestration reduction rate is subject to change. (see Note 21 - Subsequent Events).
 The Series 2009A Bonds and Series 2009B Bonds are taxable Build America Bonds; all other Tollway bonds are tax-exempt bonds.